 Are you a mountaineer or backcountry skier living in Washington?
-We are seeking volunteers to collect snow fly specimens during their adventures in the alpine snowfields of Washington’s national forests.
+We are seeking volunteers to collect snow flies during their adventures in the alpine snowfields of Washington’s national forests.

-Chionea are flightless flies that spend their days running on the surface of alpine snowfields, hence the common name “snow fly.”
+Chionea are flightless flies that spend their days running on the surface of the snow, hence the common name “snow fly.”
 These flies are closely related to the crane fly, large flies that hang around porch lights on summer evenings.
-Chionea are extremely cold hardy– searching for mates in temperatures as low as -6°C (21°F)!
+Chionea are extremely cold hardy– searching for mates in temperatures as low as -10°C (14°F)!

-We need your help collecting snow flies so that we can study how the brains of these extraordinary creatures are neurophysiologically adapted for life below freezing.
+We need your help collecting snow flies so that we can study how the brains and muscles of these extraordinary creatures are adapted for life below freezing.
 The individuals that you collect will also help us learn more about their distribution and ecology.

 After signing up, here is the general process: